webrtc/webrtc-org/native-code/development/index.md

      export JAVA_HOME=<location of OpenJDK 7>
      ~~~~~

-  2. On Windows: launch a command prompt as Administrator.
+  2. On Windows, launch a command prompt as Administrator.

   3. Create a working directory, enter it, and run `fetch webrtc`:

      ~~~~~ bash
      mkdir webrtc-checkout
      cd webrtc-checkout
-     fetch webrtc
+     fetch --nohooks webrtc
+     gclient sync
      ~~~~~

      This will **take a long time** because it downloads the whole Chromium